Enterprise-CMCS/macpro-mdct-mcr/README.md

 ### Deployment Prerequisites

-While not necessary, it might be beneficial to have AWS CLI installed/configured & authed with AWS account.
+While not necessary, it might be beneficial to have AWS CLI installed/configured & authed with an AWS account.
 You will get this after you've filled out your eQIP forms and have successfully made it through the CMS new user process.
 Talk to a fellow developer for more details.
 You don't technically need this since all deployments are automated through Github Actions, but should something go wrong, you will.

 ### Deployment Steps